-There is no evidence in the New Testament of the Sabbath being changed to Sunday.
+There is no evidence that the Sabbath was changed to Sunday in the New Testament.
 There is consistent evidence of continuing the seventh-day Sabbath.

 From creation (Genesis 2:1-3), the seventh-day Sabbath was set aside for the benefit of all mankind.
 God rested on the seventh day and sanctified it (set it aside for a godly purpose) as a blessing for all people.